 If you want to access some articles, just type in your topic (we will conduct a basic search for “adolescent bereavement”) and click the “Search” button.
 A list of relevant articles should appear.

 Google Scholar is often a great place to get started.
 You may not be able to access an article its full-text format (it may only provide an abstract), but it does provide you with a citation.
 From that point you select the "Find it @ UB" link next to the article or the UB E-Journals Page to search for the journal in which that article was published.
 It’s a great place to go if you are working on a very complex research topic, or if you are having difficulty finding relevant information in databases such as Medline and PubMed.

 Biomedical Databases List

-To access the complete alphabetical listing, start out by visiting the UB Health Sciences Library Home Page.
+To access the complete alphabetical listing, start out by visiting the UB Abbott Library Home Page.
 Click the general “Biomedical Databases” link, listed in the box on the left side of the page.

 Clicking this link will take you to the list of biomedical databases.
 Feel free to visit the site and familiarize yourself with some new resources.
 Many of these databases are also free and open to the public.
 You m ay find that having some background knowledge about these databases will come in handy when you are no longer affiliated with UB and are working as a healthcare practitioner in the “real world”.